snyderks/senior-design/docs/usage.md

 (CURRENT).ipynb` to open the notebook.

 Run the first 6 cells (to run the current cell, hit CTRL+ENTER; to run the current cell and move to the next, SHIFT+ENTER).
-The 6th cell should output the number of samples (683) and the number in the test and train subsets (512 and 171).
+This will prepare the underlying model structure.

+To set up the train test split for the first time, run the 7th cell.
+To save off the split, run the 8th cell.
+To load this split later, run the 9th cell.

 ## Training

-To train the model, run the 8th cell.
+To train the model, run the 11th cell and the 17th cell.
 This will begin the training process and should take about 10 minutes.
 Depending on the parameters (edit `one_params`), the model may not converge, in which case it will halt after 300 epochs.

+The model will output the final validation accuracy and return the model itself and the confusion matrix of the results.
+The confusion matrix is printed after returning.

 The final output is a confusion matrix of the testing results.
 See [here for an explanation of a confusion